BirdVox/bv_context_adaptation/progress.md

 6. [DONE] Compute log-mel-spectrograms of full night, store into 6 HDF5 containers.
 Parallelize over units (6).

-7. [IN PROGRESS] Train icassp convnet on BirdVox-70k.
-Export 6*10=60 Keras models.
-Parallelize over units (6) and trials (10).
+7. [IN PROGRESS] Train icassp convnet on BirdVox-70k with augmentation (one trial).
+Export 6 Keras models.
+Parallelize over folds (6).

+8. [IN PROGRESS] For every fold unit (6), every prediction unit in validation set and test set (3), export BirdVox-70k predictions as HDF5 containers.
+Parallelize over folds (6) and prediction unit (3).

-8. For every trained unit (6), every prediction unit (6), and every trial (10), export 6*10=60 BirdVox-70k predictions as HDF5 containers.
-Compute metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) for 100 different thresholds.
-Parallelize over trained units (6) and trials (10).
+9. For every fold unit (6), every prediction unit in validation set and test set (3), compute metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) for 100 different thresholds between 0.0 and 1.0.
+Parallelize over folds (6) and prediction unit (3).

-8. For every trained unit (6), select the 5 trials that achieve the best validation accuracy, along with the corresponding threshold.
+10. For every fold (6), select the 5 trials that achieve the best validation accuracy, along with the corresponding threshold.
 For every unit, export best five trials, per-trial threshold, and per-trial metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) in 6 CSV files.
 Parallelize over units (6).

-9. For every possible combination of successive trials (5**6=15625), compute global metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) over the test set.
+11. For every possible combination of successive trials (5**6=15625), compute global metrics (n_selected, TP, FP, FN, TPR, TNR, accuracy, precision, recall, and F-measure) over the test set.

-10. Make a notebook displaying the quantiles of accuracy.
+12. Make a notebook displaying the quantiles of accuracy.
 Compute AUC and AUPRC.

+13. For every fold (6), every prediction unit in validation set and test set (3), export full night predictions as HDF5 containers.

 D. Snowball on UrbanSound-8K